lew-pop/Operating-Platforms/README.md

 ## Key Contributions and Recommendations

-In developing the software design document for The Gaming Room, my focus was on the recommendations section, which I believe is the most crucial part of the document.
-My recommendation was to deploy the game server on the Windows OS.
-This decision was based on a detailed analysis of various factors, including:
+In developing the software design document for The Gaming Room, I concentrated on the recommendations section, which I consider the most critical part of the document.
+I recommended implementing a Singleton software design pattern and deploying the game server on the Windows OS.
+This recommendation was based on a detailed analysis of various factors, including:

 * Operating system architecture
 * Memory management